 The EL must be employed by or have a contractual relationship with a DOE National Lab, DOE plant, or site.
 The EL is required to attend the entire opening and closing weeks in person.
-During the core training period, the EL is expected to commit at least 30 hours per week of their time to EIC (excludes opening and closing sessions, which require full time).
+During the core training period, the EL is expected to commit approximately 30 hours per week of their time to EIC (excludes opening and closing sessions, which require full time).
 The EL is expected to lead the team in coordinating stakeholder interviews, delivering team presentations, and developing the business model canvas.
 Prior entrepreneurial experience is not required.

-- 8. EL Email
+- 9. EL Email

+- 10. What career level is the EL?

-- 9. Short Bio for EL (250 word limit)
+- 11. Short Bio for EL (250 word limit)

-- 10. Industry Mentor (IM) Name
+- 12. Industry Mentor (IM) Name

 The IM is an experienced industry representative or entrepreneur, from outside the DOE national laboratory or DOE plant or site, with substantial expertise in a relevant sector.
 The IM is responsible for providing mentorship to the EL and PI for the duration of the EIC.
 IMs are not required, but highly encouraged to attend the in-person opening week and closing week sessions.
 The IM is expected to commit up to 6 hours per week of their time during the core training period and to meet with the team on a weekly basis.
-Toensure unbiased mentorship, the IM should be a volunteer and not have a direct interest in the team's technology or IP.
+To ensure unbiased mentorship, the IM should be a volunteer and not have a direct interest in the team's technology or IP.
 The IM's participation and lack of conflict of interest should be cleared with the lab's POC and Tech Transfer or Business Development Office.

+- 13. IM Email

+- 14. What career level is the IM?

-- 11. IM Email - 12.
-Short Bio for IM (250 word limit) - 13.
-Have any team members (PI or EL) participated in previous cohorts of Energy I-Corps? - 14.
-If YES, please identify which team member, and their previous role (PI or EL), If no, please type "N/A"
+- 15. Short Bio for IM (250 word limit)

+- 16. Have any team members (PI or EL) participated in previous cohorts of Energy I-Corps?
+Researchers who have already gone through any previous Cohort of EIC Topic 2 successfully are NOT eligible to participate.